 There is so much to see and do nearby – we guarantee that you won’t get bored!
 Away from the woodlands and attractions, the region is also home to some rather picturesque destinations.
-Take a look at just some of our favourites nearby that are well worth a visit…
+Take a look at just some of our favourites places to visit in Nottinghamshire that are well worth a visit…

 The picturesque town of Southwell is best known for the beautiful and impressive Southwell Minster with its twin ‘pepper pot’ spires.
 The 900-hundred year old Norman Minster boasts Romanesque features and leaves visitors in awe.